mhinkka/angular-playground/README.md

 ## Setting up development environment for Visual Studio 2013
 ---

-The following list contains the steps to set up the recommended development environment for QPR Entice WebClient.
+The following list contains the steps to set up the recommended development environment for angular-playground.

 1. Clone the project.
 2. Install Visual Studio 2013.